rafaelmartins/blohg/docs/new-blog.rst

 Initializing the repository
 ---------------------------

 blohg will install a script called ``blohg`` for you.
-This script is capable to create a new Mercurial repository, using the default template and/or run the development server.
+This script is able to create a new Mercurial repository, using the default template and/or run the development server.
 It will be your main tool to interact with blohg.